ansys/ansys-all-members/README.md

 ## Requirements
 In order to run the previous script, one only needs to install ``pygithub``.
-In order to ease the user its installation, we have created a requiorements file: ``requirements.txt``.
+In order to ease the user its installation, we have created a requirements file: ``requirements.txt``.
 You can install the latest version of the package by doing as follows with the ``pip`` package manager:

 ```bash